Mama Runs Wild

 Mama Runs Wild is a 1937 American comedy film directed by Ralph Staub and written by Gordon Kahn and Hal Yates.
 The film stars Mary Boland, Ernest Truex, William "Bill" Henry, Lynne Roberts, Max Terhune and Joseph Crehan.
 The film was released on December 22, 1937, by Republic Pictures.

 Plot

-Alice Summers becomes an honorary police captain after she helps two bank robbers get caught using fingerprints they left in her purse, now she her objective is to keep criminals out of her town.
+Alice Summers becomes an honorary police captain after she helps two bank robbers get caught using fingerprints they left in her purse; now her objective is to keep criminals out of her town.